Mrc0113/mrc0113.github.io/_posts/2021-03-12-mvncentral-publish-github.md

 ## Setting up OSSRH (The Repository)
 There are a handful of approved repository hosting options specified by Maven Central.
 You can find the entire list [here](https://maven.apache.org/repository/guide-central-repository-upload.html#approved-repository-hosting), but the easiest approach seems to leverage [Open Source Software Repository Hosting (OSSRH)](http://central.sonatype.org/pages/ossrh-guide.html) so that's the approach I decided to take.

-*Note that if you're just trying to publish a few personal projects on github and are fine publishing under `io.github` you can skip this section*
+*Note that if you're just trying to publish a few personal projects on github and are fine publishing under `io.github` then you don't need to follow all of these steps so I'd suggest heading over to google and doing a few more searches :)*

 ### Get An Account
 The first step down this road is to register a OSSRH account.
 This account will be used to prove ownership of your domain (for publishing packages), but also to manage your repositories in the future.
-Sign up for an account here](https://issues.sonatype.org/secure/Signup!default.jspa)
+[Sign up for an account here](https://issues.sonatype.org/secure/Signup!default.jspa)

 ### Prove Domain Ownership
 Now that you have an account the next step in the process is to prove ownership of the domain that matches the group that you'd like to publish to.
 Usually this is your domain name in reverse, so something like `com.company` if your domain is `company.com`.
 Since our developer community is at `solace.community` this meant we would publish to the `community.solace` group.